-- (a) General Rule.
+(a) General Rule.
 Subject to the requirements of Section 7, any full or part time Employee who is providing services to the Company, a Designated Subsidiary or a Designated Affiliate shall be eligible to participate as an "Eligible Employee" during the Option Period beginning on a Date of Grant, unless any such Employee is specifically excluded by the Committee from participation.
-The Committee, in its discretion, from time to time may, prior to a Date of Grant for all Options to be granted on such Date of Grant in an Offering, determine that the definition of Eligible Employee will or will not include an individual if he or she: (i) is under age 18, (ii) has not completed at least 90 days of service since his or her last hire date (or such lesser period of time as may be determined by the Committee in its discretion), (iii) customarily works not more than twenty (20) hours per week (or such lesser period of time as may be determined by the Committee in its discretion), (iv) customarily works not more than five (5) months per calendar year (or such lesser period of time as may be determined by the Committee in its discretion), or (v) is a highly compensated employee within the meaning of Section 414(q) of the Code, provided that any such exclusion is applied with respect to each Offering in a uniform manner to all - similarly-situated Employees who otherwise would be Eligible Employees for that Offering.
-Further, Employees who are citizens or residents of a non-U.S. jurisdiction may be excluded from participation in the Plan or an Offering if the participation of such Employees is prohibited under the laws of the applicable jurisdiction or if complying with the laws of the applicable jurisdiction would cause the Plan or an Offering to violate Section 423 of the Code. - (b) Exceptions.
-Notwithstanding any provisions of the Plan to the contrary, no Employee shall be granted an Option under the Plan if: - i.
-Immediately after the grant, such Employee (or any other person whose stock would be attributed to such Employee pursuant to Section 424(d) of the Code) would own stock (including for purposes of this Section 6(b) any stock he or she holds outstanding options to purchase) possessing 5% or more of the total combined voting power or value of all classes of stock of the Company or of any Parent or Subsidiary computed in accordance with Section 423(b)(3) of the Code, or ii.
-Such Option would permit such Employee's right to purchase stock under all employee stock purchase plans (described in Section 423 of the Code) of the Company, its Parent and Subsidiaries to accrue at a rate which exceeds USD 25,000 of Fair Market Value of such stock (determined at the time such Option is granted) for each calendar year in which such Option is outstanding at any time, in accordance with the provisions of Section 423(b)(8) of the Code.
+The Committee, in its discretion, from time to time may, prior to a Date of Grant for all Options to be granted on such Date of Grant in an Offering, determine that the definition of Eligible Employee will or will not include an individual if he or she: (i) is under age 18, (ii) has not completed at least 90 days of service since his or her last hire date (or such lesser period of time as may be determined by the Committee in its discretion), (iii) customarily works not more than twenty (20) hours per week (or such lesser period of time as may be determined by the Committee in its discretion), (iv) customarily works not more than five (5) months per calendar year (or such lesser period of time as may be determined by the Committee in its discretion), or (v) is a highly compensated employee within the meaning of Section 414(q) of the Code, provided that any such exclusion is applied with respect to each Offering in a uniform manner to all

+Committee will be deemed to refer to any subcommittee, subcommittees, or other persons or groups of persons to whom the Committee delegates authority pursuant to this Section 4(c).